 I’ve had haggis in Scotland (a bit bland), banana beer in Rwanda (terrible), conch in the Cayman Islands (incredible.)
 Two foods I’ve refused to try were Casu Marzu in Corsica, a cheese covered in live maggots, and red-sauced, still-moving snails in Spain.

 I’ll probably never eat fried spiders, grilled grasshoppers, and definitely not barbecued guinea pigs.
+(I did end up eating guinea pig ravioli years after I wrote this post!)
 So I guess I’m not the most adventurous when in comes to experiencing local food, but I do my best.

 In the fall of 2015, my husband and I traveled to France, to begin a magical two-week road trip.
 Our guide was the incomparable Stéphane Gabart, from the blog My French Heaven.
 This was my third time visiting him.
 He knows and loves France, and he has great passion for French food and wine.
 He’s a professional chef, photographer, he’s really funny, and best of all, he’s my friend.